rameshwar-git/agentcon-pizza-workshop/docs/2_create-agent.md

 In this chapter, we’ll walk through the process of creating your very first AI agent using the **Azure AI Foundry Agent Service**.
 By the end, you’ll have a simple agent running locally that you can interact with in real time.

+First switch back to the Github codespace environment you created earlier.
+Make sure the terminal pane is still opened on the **workshop** folder.

 ## Login to Azure